 Bank of China – Beijing

-The choice of Roman Travertine was an integral part of the overall design concept of the building, intended for the Chinese central bank.
-There was therefore a need to convey to the outside a strong perception of solidity and elegance at the same time.
-As the same study says: “The design features an elegant Roman travertine which is widely used indoors and out.
-Its sculptural masses and refined details celebrate the infinite architectural potential of stone.”.
+The choice of roman travertine was an integral part of the overall design concept of the building, intended for the Chinese central bank.
+Especially on the outside, there was a need to convey a strong perception of solidity and elegance.
+Inside, the warm tones of roman travertine welcome visitors into a spacious ambience of sinuous shapes.

 As stated by the same firm, Pei Architects, “Roman travertine is used extensively inside and out.
 The sculptural massing and fine detailing of PEI design celebrates the stone’s endless architectural potential”.

 An eternal potential that encloses within itself millennia of architectural history, a natural stone capable of breaking the limits set by space and time.